Chung-Research-Group/AIM/docs/_sources/BreakLab.rst.txt

 Watch how to use **BreakLab** :ref:`here <BreakLab-label>`

-The mathematical model implemented in BreakLab and the required properties and parameters for breakthrough simulation are summarised below.
+The mathematical model implemented in BreakLab and the required properties and parameters for breakthrough simulation are summarized below.

 Mathematical Model
 ---------------------------------------------

 The mathematical model of BreakLab is based on the following assumptions:

-* The gas flow is axially dispersed and charecterized by an axial dispersion coefficient.
+* The gas flow is axially dispersed and characterized by an axial dispersion coefficient.
 * The gas phase is ideal.
 * Pressure drop in the column is given by Ergun's equation.
 * The steady state momentum balance is applicable.